 Other Plunge Models

-The Plunge is the base model.
+The Plunge is the standard model.
 The company also offers several other models for residential use.
 I compare them in this chart so you can get a glimpse at which one might be best for you.
-Basically, there’s The Plunge and The Hot & Cold Plunge, and both come in a regular and large size.
+Basically, there’s the Plunge All-in, plus new in April 2024, the Plunge Pop-Up, Plunge Evolve XL, and Plunge Evolve Air.

 Customer Experience